 A post shared by Lynn (Tahoe Fabulous) (@tahoefabulous) on

-Liners: First off, think of how many liners/chamois you think you need.
+- Liners: First off, think of how many liners/chamois you think you need.
 Then pack at least one more, especially on a long trip.
 While you can wash these by hand, they take a long time to dry, even in the summer sun.
 We were doing a lot of liner algebra.
 “Ok, I have two pairs of clean ones, and two wet ones and we want to ride three times in the next four days, and the wet ones should dry in x hours…” etc. Liners are definitely not a one size fits all type of gear – find what fits your body best.
-I tend to like Fox’s liners, which can be hard to buy separately, but I did find these Fox Switchback shorts.
+For a combination of price and comfort, I think it’s hard to beat the REI Coop Junction liners.

 I hope you’re reading this because you’re planning an awesome mountain bike road trip.
 Check back in for my camping recommendations.
 If you’ve been on a mountain bike or other long road trip, chime in with your suggestions.